mgmeyers/obsidian-embedded-note-titles/README.md

 **Features:**

-- The embedded titles can be styles using the Style Settings plugin
+- The embedded titles can be styled using the Style Settings plugin
 - Titles can be hidden or overridden by a file's frontmatter
 - Titles can be hidden if when a level 1 heading is present